Physical Therapist Assistant

 The procedure for applicants who desire to seek acceptance into the PTA program is as follows:

-• SAT scores of 900 (combined math and verbal with not less than 450 on either section) or above or ACT scores 18 or above or Next Generation Accuplacer score of 237 or higher in Arithmetic and Writing.
+- SAT scores of 900 (combined math and verbal with not less than 450 on either section) or above or ACT scores 18 or above or If SAT/ACT test were never taken, an online exam will be provided by the Recruitment Advisor.
+A score of 21 or above is required for English and 18 or above for Math.

 (*denotes prerequisites that can be completed in high school or college; college level courses will be weighted more in the scoring process)